kotaryk/Python_Examples/README.md

 Project 1: From BF550, Foundations of Programming, Data Analytics, and Machine Learning in Python

-Final project to use python to reproduce figures from a biological research paper.
+Final project using python to reproduce figures from a biological research paper.

 Bergmann's Rule rules body size in an ectotherm: heat conservation in a lizard along a 2200‐metre elevational gradient (Zamora‐Camacho et al.)